 For example, consider the overwhelming terror of being beset by a costumed vigilante, which given the history of such vigilante figures in actual history, means that it is a terror felt disproportionately by people of color.
 The parallels between explicit white supremacist organizations like the Ku Klux Klan and masked superheroes may not be made very frequently, but they certainly exist.
 Alan Moore made sure to make them clear in Watchmen back matter and Chris Galaver’s “Please Don’t Hunt Me Down and Harass Me” spends time exploring those connections (and reactions to it), in a little preview of his book, On the Origin of Superheroes: From the Big Bang to Action Comics #1.
 This context makes a scene meant to establish Royal’s personality and degree of criminal activity, also a scene that provides a perspective of being on the receiving end of a superhero beatdown.
 While unloading the haul from armored car heist, Royal and his colleagues are beset by Jack-in-the-Box.
 The wise-cracking clown-themed hero with binding streamers and accordion limbs we’ve seen in other Astro City comics (or that evokes Spider-Man enough to be recognizable even if we haven’t) becomes a frightening figure, the quips accompanying his easy violence taking on a cold and inhuman aspect that is chilling.
 Royal manages to escape getting round up by hiding under a car, covering his ears and closing his eyes as a panel flashes back to the night of his parents’ death.
 He makes a break for it just as the cops are arriving.
 Readers of previous Astro City comics might object to this reading given the fact Jack-in-the-Box is African-American beneath that clown mask, but Royal and everyone else has no way of knowing that.
 Instead this creepy violent clown man is tacitly accepted as an extension of state power.
 The fear that Royal experiences—justified inwardly through unconvincing narration about why he owes his accomplices nothing, as he hides and listens to them being beaten up and humiliated—is the fear of the disenfranchised forced into a worldview of every man for himself.

 Even before the first issue of The Dark Age maxi-series, a one-shot prelude issue that first introduced the brothers in a story that takes place earlier the same day their parents die, Busiek leverages a position from which to think about a range of reactions within the Black community to costumed vigilantes.
 When Royal and Charles are surprised to witness superheroes in their Astro City Black neighborhood of Bakersfield, they overhear one of the locals explicitly grouse about the intrusion.
 This complaint—”Nice of ’em to come all the way down here for their fights — beats bustin’ up their own homes, huh?”—is an implicit criticism of the ways superheroes represent the unthinking reinforcement of dominant white supremacist values through their prioritization of how they address social crisis.
 However, the boys also run into Black Badge, their own local “Negro” hero (it was 1959), unaffiliated with the white heroes, though fighting against the same enemies.
 He gives them a comics code ready speech about community, giving back, doing right, and trusting that sense of community as a way to reinforce the legitimacy and practicality of the rule of law.
-The choices provided in this brief story included in Astro City: The Flip Book (2004) end up being simplified versions of the outlooks of the two brother, but more than that, the Dark Age complicates them by showing how these positions might be closer than we think, so close they might in some cases overlap.
+The choices provided in this brief story included in Astro City: The Flip Book (2004) end up being simplified versions of the outlooks of the two brothers, but more than that, the Dark Age complicates them by showing how these positions might be closer than we think, so close they might in some cases overlap.

 Coincidentally, one of the cops that arrives on the scene after Jack-in-the-Box’s intervention is Royal’s brother Charles.
 Charles spots a figure skulking nearby and gives chase but then lets him go when he is finally able to see that it’s Royal.
 When asked by his fellow officer why he didn’t finish his pursuit, Charles replies, “I just felt sorry for him for a second.”
 His face hangs in shadow as he says it, evoking the degree to which Charles’s pity must remain hidden.
 Upon arriving, Charles is visibly disgusted at the other policeman’s glee with Jack-in-the-Box’s handiwork, not because he feels particular sympathy for criminals, but because he knows first-hand the consequences of superhero justice.
 When the first issue of Book One opens, the city is just coming down off a citywide attack by villains called the L.S.Deviants.
 People everywhere are still freaking out, overcome with the experience of having bad trips come to life, and Charles tries to help a woman he finds curled behind a dumpster.
 The recurring cycles of chaos and bizarre cosmic shit that the everyday people in Astro City have to endure does more than simply worry him, it chafes his sense of right and wrong, his sense of justice.
 He blames the superheroes in a way that makes a lot more sense than a J. Jonah Jameson rant or the ethical abstractions of something like Marvel’s Civil War.
 His position as cop on the street, victim of superhuman violence, and as a Black man provide a gravitas to his perspective that turns the focus away from the cosmic plot—which in this comic is always ancillary—and toward the experience of it as part of a sick society blind to the dissonance between its purported values and their reality of their flawed ethics.